 Avaulta Plus (CR Bard Inc.): As of 2013, CR Bard Inc. is working to settle thousands of transvaginal mesh lawsuits across the nation.
 Patients who received the Avaulta Plus transvaginal surgical mesh report pain, infection, urinary trouble, and other complications similar to other transvaginal mesh products available.
 Like other products, the Avaulta Plus is made with polypropylene plastic that can erode or perforate the patient’s organs, causing dangerous infection and serious pain.
 This type of surgical mesh was created to correct pelvic organ prolapse (POP) and stress urinary incontinence (SUI), but has proven to cause more harm than good in many women.
 No recall has been issued for the Avaulta Plus or other transvaginal mesh products, despite more than 1,000 reports of complications associated with the devices.

-Additional manufacturers that the FDA has received reports regarding complications from transvaginal mesh implants or slings include: Caldera, Sofradium, Tyco, C.R.
-American Medical Systems, and Mentor Corporation.
+Additional manufacturers that the FDA has received reports regarding complications from transvaginal mesh implants or slings include: Caldera, Sofradium, Tyco, and Mentor Corporation.